borkh/mcbm-ring-reco/README.md

 4. Now, the model can be trained by running
     ```
-    python train.py --target_dir=data/train
+    python train.py
     ```
-    or by running the file in an IPython shell.
-If you want to run the LR Range Test first, you can run
+    By default, the directories containing the training and validation data are set to `data/train` and `data/val`.
+These can be changed by specifying the `--target_dir` and `--val_dir` arguments.
+For example,
     ```
-    python train.py --find_lr_range
+    python train.py --target_dir=<TARGET_DIR> --val_dir=<VAL_DIR>
     ```
+    The model can also be trained in an IPython shell and the arguments can be changed manually.
+    You can also run the `LR range test` first by running
+    ```
+    python train.py --target_dir=<TARGET_DIR> --find_lr_range
+    ```
-    This will run the LR Range Test and plot the results.
-The LR Range Test is described in Leslie N. Smith's paper "Cyclical Learning Rates for Training Neural Networks" (https://arxiv.org/abs/1506.01186).
-From the plot the optimal initial and maximum learning rates for the `1cycle` policy can be determined.
+    This 'LR range test' is described in Leslie N.
+    Smith's paper "Cyclical Learning Rates for Training Neural Networks" (https://arxiv.org/abs/1506.01186).
+This will create a plot from which the optimal initial and maximum learning rates for the `1cycle` policy can be determined.
 These values and other hyperparameters can be changed in `models/model.py`.
 The trained models will be saved in the